ZigEmbeddedGroup/sycl-badge/docs/introduction/README.md

 Please ask someone with a staff badge (most likely Auguste) - we'd be happy to help!

-If you can't locate one of us, please post in the Discord thread and we'll get back to you as fast as possible!
+If you can't locate one of us, please post your question in the Discord thread and we'll get back to you as quickly as possible!

 ## Have fun!